-The Devil steals the moon and plunges the town of Halesworth into chaos, and only the Blacksmith can save it – but rescuing the moon from The Devil isn’t as easy as it sounds...
-A festive comedy about facing your demons.
+The Devil steals the moon and plunges the town of Halesworth into chaos, and only the Blacksmith can save it – but rescuing the moon from The Devil isn’t as easy as it sounds… This was a festive comedy about facing your demons.
 Literally.
 Based on Nikolai Gogol’s ‘The Night Before Christmas.’
 Written and adapted by Anthony Cule (The Bricks of Burston) and brought to life by a talented cast of seven actors this fabulous, family friendly production delighted and entertained the Halesworth community from December 2015 to January 2016.

-Set in the 1830s in the village of Burnham Market, this play explores the story of Catherine Frary and Frances Billings, the last women to be hanged in Norfolk and whose execution was the last public, double execution in England.
+Set in the 1830s in the supposedly peaceful village of Burnham Market in North Norfolk the play explored the story of Catherine Frary and Frances Billings, who were the last women to be hanged in Norfolk and whose execution was the last public, double execution in England.
 Frary and Billings were found guilty of several murders by administering arsenic to their hapless victims, this lethal substance was frequently disguised in dumplings.

 We all remember particular teachers from our school days, some we admired and some we feared, but were there any we would have fought to save?
 At the heart of Norfolk history is the touching and remarkable story of Tom and Annie Higdon, and the courageous children who kick-started the boycott of the Council School in Burston.
 Lasting over 25 years, the story deservingly earned its place in history as the longest lasting strike action!.
 The Bricks of Burston was an original play which focused on the two inspired educators who fought to change the poverty and injustice inherent in their society.

-Set in 1827, this adaptation of the famous Red Barn Murder, focuses on a woman scorned, exploring the different versions of the account of what happened to Maria Marten.
+Set in 1827, this adaptation of the famous Red Barn Murder, focused on a woman scorned and explored the different versions of what happened to Maria Marten.
 This adaptation sought to discover the flaws in Corder’s short trial leading to his execution before a crowd of thousands.
-Maria, a woman ahead of her time, Maria fell in love with the charming Corder but was kept in the dark about his shady background with criminals and prostitutes as well as an alleged affair with Maria’s stepmother, Anne.
+Maria, a woman ahead of her time, fell in love with the charming Corder and was kept in the dark about his shady background with criminals and prostitutes as well as an alleged affair with Maria’s stepmother, Anne.
 Who was Maria’s Stepmother?
 How were the likes of Beauty Smith, the renowned criminal, and Hannah, the London prostitute, linked to Corder throughout history and then dismissed in his trial?
 We dared to ask the question of what really happened to Maria that night she disappeared from the Red Barn, and was Corder a villain?
 Or just a pawn in a deadly game?